Backup Timeline in DaVinci Resolve 18.5 (& Restore! 2023)

 Can I Delete Timeline Backups to Save Space in Resolve?

-You can delete timeline backups once all of your projects’ timeline work are completed and archived to save space.
+You can delete timeline backups once all of your projects’ timeline work is completed and archived to save space.

 Be very cautious and think twice before deleting.
 Make sure all of your project-related works are delivered successfully or archived to a different external hard disk before deleting.